Fr3shlama/Fr3shpack/config/ftbquests/quests/README.md

 # Help wanted

-also why is there a atm10 file? everything here is custom
+also why is/was there a atm10 file? everything here is custom